Privacy-First Employee Monitoring - Building Trust While Maintaining Visibility

 - Exactly what data is collected

-- How it will be used
+- How it will be analyzed

-- Who can access it
+- Who can access insights

-- How long it's retained
+- How long recordings are retained

 - Their rights regarding the data

-### What We Monitor
+What We Record

-- Application usage (name and duration)
+- Application usage (names and duration)

-- Keyboard/mouse activity levels
+- Keyboard/mouse activity levels (counts, not content)

-### What We DON'T Monitor
+What We DON'T Record

-- Actual typed content
+- Actual typed content or passwords

 - Webcam or microphone

-### Your Rights
+Your Rights

 3. Purpose Limitation